A Complete Guide to Buying the Right Gun Safes for Gun Owners

 However, a major complaint with the Fatboy is its price.
 The basic Fatboy package could set any gun owner back by $300.00 at best.

 This safe can store up to 12 long-barreled weapons such as AR-1o and AR-15s and can remember 120 fingerprints at most.
 It also comes with a five deadbolt locking system and cushioned interiors to keep the weapons in good condition.

 However, the Barska is not fire-proof.
 You may have to add additional insulation outside of the safe to protect your guns from fire damage.

 Paragon Lock & Safe Review

-Considered as one of the better secured gun safes on the market, the Lock & Safe has a heavy steel protection, which makes it impervious to power tool attacks.
+Considered as one of the better-secured gun safes on the market, the Lock & Safe has heavy steel protection, which makes it impervious to power tool attacks.
 Inside, the safe can store up to 8 long weapons and has a matted cushion at the bottom.

 Simplicity is also one of the Lock and Safe’s strong points.
 It features two interior and exterior locks, while two large bolts keep everything sealed once locked.
 Lastly, the Lock and Safe comes with a number of hidden hinges which give the safe extra protection should thieves pry the main locks open, if that were even a possibility.

 Bighorn 19ECB Review

 This gun safe is built with 12-gauge steel that is 1.5 inches in thickness.
 This means it can’t be drilled, it can’t be hacked with an ax or saw, and it can’t be forced open by a crowbar.
 Also, the 19ECB comes with eight 1 inch bolts that lock on to the frame once the combination lock is activated.